soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/use-relevance-module.md

 description: ""
 ---

-# Use the Relevance module to analyze data in an incident
+# Use the Relevance module to analyze data in evidence

-In Advanced eDiscovery (Preview), the Relevance module includes the Relevance training and review of files related to a case.
+In Data investigations (Preview), the Relevance module includes the Relevance training and review of files related to an investigation.
 The Relevance workflow is shown and described as follows:

 ![Relevance workflow](../media/44c67dd2-7a20-40a9-b0ed-784364845c77.gif)